 The significance of this philological association of agriculture and our modern-day understanding of popular culture can be seen in examining the earliest story found in Sacred Scripture.
 Genesis 2:15 reads, “The Lord God then took the man and settled him in the garden of Eden, to cultivate and care for it.”
 Note that this instance is prior to the Fall of Adam and Eve, that the fundamental aspect of work is part of God’s divine plan for human existence.
 But it also is not just any kind of labor; it doesn’t consist of building an arc or a temple.
 This first calling of humanity to physical labor is literally found in agriculture.

 The verses contained in Scripture are known to often display multiple dimensions of communication.
 The biblical writings may be delivered in different genres as varying as any other form of literature and include the genres of history, narrative, prophecy, and poetry.
 (Though, unlike other books, the Bible must be always held in the highest spiritual regard as the logos, the Word of God.)
 The logos as laid down in Genesis is firstly the historical relation of man’s earliest encounters with his Creator, but the passage quoted might also be conveying another message if we take the garden and the act of cultivation to be metaphorical symbols.
-If so, the garden would be seen as a type to culture and cultivation, a type to reforming, criticizing, and commenting on that culture.
+If so, the garden would be seen as a type of culture and cultivation, a type of reforming, criticizing, and commenting on that culture.

 Our culture stems from nature and the happenings of society in all its advancing fields.
 As Adam and Eve were put in charge of Eden, so Catholics have an obligation to the culture in which they live.
 The chief task at hand, whether in gardening or intending to the culture, is to be observant and then react.
 If there are weeds grouping around the vegetables that were planted and hindering their development, the weeds need to be removed for the betterment of the garden.

 Similarly, if there are ethical problems in our culture, they need to be addressed, shown to be immoral, rooted out.
 Anyone who has spent time weeding knows not all weeds are going to come out without a fight.
 Just as the gardener is attentive to the growth of his crop and the whereabouts of any weeds, so must Catholics be alert in confronting the evils of their time.
 This means more than merely being conscious of the wrongs throughout the world.
-It entails speaking out against them whenever one can, praying that evil may be overcome and taking other action as is fitting to the individual circumstances.
+It entails speaking out against them whenever one can, praying that evil may be overcome, and taking other action as is fitting to the individual circumstances.

 Sensational sex, drugs for pleasure, euthanasia: all severe sins which get glamorized by popular culture.
 They are depicted as liberating and gratifying acts.
 If Catholics do not show visible disgust for such sins and discuss how they are harmful to society, we are letting evil simply roll off our backs unabated and unhindered.
-We are figuratively leaving the gates of the city wide open to attack, and we run the risk of merging wholeheartedly with the popular and mass culture in all the wrong ways – those ways which harm our conscience and our moral standards.
+We are figuratively leaving the gates of the city-wide open to attack, and we run the risk of merging wholeheartedly with the popular and mass culture in all the wrong ways – those ways which harm our conscience and our moral standards.
 When you tackle a loss or have experienced shock, culture points to drugs and alcohol as remedies.
 Premarital sex is a step away from rape.
 What is the difference between aborting an infant at nine months and killing a three-year-old child?
-These are the moral dilemmas staring us in the face in the 21st century.
+These are the moral dilemmas staring us in the face of the 21st century.

 Basic Steps in Constructing a Catholic Culture